The following funding categories are available through the Annual Grants Program.

 Examples of eligible projects:

-• Outdoor movie night in a public space for example Gobbagombalin Park
+• Outdoor movie night in a public space, for example, Paddy Osbourne Park, Tarcutta.

 • Support the delivery of live music in neighbourhoods and rural villages.

-• Activation of of rural halls and community centres.
+• Activation of rural halls and community centres with a project or program that brings the community together.

-The aim of the Rural Halls category is to provide financial assistance for projects and services that address the following objective identified in Wagga View – Our Future in Focus’ Community Strategic Plan 2040.
+The aim of the Rural Halls category is to provide financial assistance for projects and services that address the following Objective identified in the Community Strategic Plan 2040

 Grant officers